 IBM operates in diverse, multidisciplinary teams, which are often distributed in multiple locations and time zones.
 Getting an engineer on the other side of the Atlantic to trust “these designers” telling him how to make software in spite of his many years of experience can seem a daunting task.
 Indeed, at first some people might feel uncomfortable trying out new methodologies.
 What I’ve found is that, if you work together with the right spirit, eventually they’ll not only appreciate your work and the results the team is getting, but also start to explicitly request your help for new projects.

-When it comes to visual design, as a designer in IBM Security I use both the IBM Design Language and the IBM Security Design Guide.
-Both these resources are living languages: I often prototype, test, and discuss new patterns with the rest of the team to further refine our tools.
+When it comes to visual design, as a designer in IBM Security I used both the IBM Design Language and the IBM Security Design Guide.
+Both these resources are living languages: I often prototyped, tested, and discussed new patterns with the rest of the team to further refine our tools.
 In addition to this, my passion for typography and semi-obsession for baseline grids and pixel perfection always makes me very happy to talk anything related to visual design.

 With so much going on in design at IBM, there are many opportunities to share knowledge and tell the tale — if you're willing to.
 I've had the pleasure to lead many design thinking workshops for a range of people that goes from IBM engineers to 15-year-old students.
 I also had the chance to be a speaker at a couple of conferences.
 At UX Ireland I presented a study I conducted about how typography can influence user experience, and I was overwhelmed with the response.
 You can read the key findings from the study in this Medium story.

-For over 20 consecutive years, IBM has been topping the annual list of U.S. patent recipients (yes, IBMers are quite smart).
+For over 20 consecutive years, IBM has been topping the annual list of U.S. patent recipients.
 Designers at IBM are also making their contribution, and two invention disclosures I worked on with my team have been published on ip.com (you can check them out here and here).